soorajprakash/Custom_MetaSoundNodes_SRJ/docs/quick_reference.md

 int32 SampleRate = InParams.OperatorSettings.GetSampleRate();
 ```

-## Update existing nodes to new API
+## Update nodes from tutorials for the new API

 - This can generally be handled by a global find and replace: